Zhuang people: Relationship to the Nùng and Tày

 The Zhuang, Nùng, and Tày people are a cluster of Tai peoples with very similar customs and dress known as the Rau peoples.
 In China, the Zhuang are today the largest non-Han Chinese minority with around 14.5 million population in Guangxi Province alone.
 In Vietnam, as of 1999, there were 933,653 Nùng people and 1,574,822 Tày people.
 Recently the Tày and Nùng have been referred to as a combined Tày-Nùng minority.
 However these ethnonyms are a recent phenomenon and did not exist until the modern age.
 According to Keith Taylor, the Vietnamese terms were "categories of French colonial knowledge" used to differentiate highlanders from lowlanders.
 The ethnic Zhuang was a product of the "ethnic identification project" pursued in 1950s China.

 Many scholars of the Tai peoples consider the Zhuang and Nùng to be essentially the same people, a single ethnic group.
 During the early 11th century, ethnic identities and boundaries were more fluid than in the modern Sino-Vietnamese borderland.
 The Zhuang leader Nong Zhigao was defeated in 1055 by the Song dynasty.
-Had he won, it's possible that he might have established a state under his own clan name, Nong.
+Had he won, it is possible that he might have established a state under his own clan name, Nong.
 Instead, his people in China continued to be referred to as Zhuang, which in their own language means "cave", while in Vietnam they came to be known as Nùng.
 The majority ethnic group and now the largest minority, however, was and still is the same, the Zhuang/Nùng, who together number more than 15 million people.
 They are just recognized by different names in China and Vietnam.
 Nong Zhigao (V. Nùng Trí Cao) has sometimes been claimed by Vietnam as a Vietnamese native, but this is due to antagonism with modern China, while in previous times the Vietnamese sometimes saw him as primarily Chinese.